 *Your age determines how long your term life policy may last.

-Term life insurance provides coverage for a specific time period (a term)—usually in increments of 10, 15, 20, 25, 30, and 35 years.
+Term life insurance provides coverage for a specific time period (a term)—usually between 10 and 40 years.
 A whole life policy provides coverage for your entire life.
 So, the first question to ask yourself is how long do you need your life insurance policy to last?

 If you have 20 years of a 30-year mortgage left to pay, you may wish to just purchase a 20-year term life policy to cover the remaining years of your mortgage payments.
-This is an affordable way to ensure your family would not have to move if you would prematurely die.
+This is an affordable way to ensure your family would not have to move if you died unexpectedly.

 The second question is how much can I afford to pay for my life insurance policy?
 Whole (or permanent) life insurance premiums are 5 to 10 times higher than term life insurance rates for seniors due to the permanent policy’s coverage lasting your entire life.